Reformed Church of New Paltz Records

 The Reformed Church of New Paltz Early History

 In its early years, the New Paltz church considered itself an independent Walloon/French congregation rather than a congregation of the established Dutch Reformed Church, and consequently found it challenging to attract a minister.
-[2] It was served by Pierre Daille (as described above) until 1692 and then by David de Bonrepos (who had previously served the French Reformed Church in New Rochelle) from about 1695 to 1702.
+[2] It was served by Rev. Pierre Daille (as described above) until 1692 and then by David de Bonrepos (who had previously served the French Reformed Church in New Rochelle) from about 1695 to 1702.
 They visited New Paltz only occasionally, so most of the time church elders and deacons read printed sermons in French during worship.

 From 1702 until about 1731, the church had no minister, but Sunday services continued.
 During this time the 1717 stone church was built, indicating the importance of local worship to the community.
 Church members traveled to the Dutch Reformed Church in Kingston as needed to receive the sacraments.